LukasMindlberger/omni/README.md

 # The Omni Project

-***Decentralising scholarly communication***
+***Decentralising scholarly communications***

 </br></br>

-*Omni is in early development.
+> *Omni is in early development.
 Marcus is currently slamming through web development courses so we can deliver a proof of concept as soon as possible.
 Cameron is hustling for funding support and potential partnerships.
 If you're interested in helping, even to just give advice, please let us know.*

-# Introduction

 The Omni Project is helping to bring about the next generation of scholarly communication.
 The current scholarly publishing system is broken—new knowledge that benefits everyone is locked behind expensive paywalls and certain individuals/companies gain disproportionate levels of power and influence, allowing them to shape the system to work for them and not for the research ecosystem as a whole.
 More researchers and institutions are willing to fork the bill to allow anyone to read their research, but this can't possibly be sustainable.
 Simply put, scholars, institutions and citizens **are getting screwed**, and we're only just beginning to wake up to this fact—publishers still write the rules of the game.

-# Motivations
+# Introduction

 The journal publication model made sense for the last few hundreds of years, but has rapidly become outdated within the new digital context.
 Although many journals have gone paperless, the *process* of scholarly communications has not changed—publishing and journal issuing has merely been rendered in a digital format, and publishers have not made much use of the many powerful digital features we have today.

-## False scarcity and unnecessary inaccessibility
+## False scarcity

 The publishing system relies on false scarcity and artificial inaccessibility to reap the profits of the priceless work of authors.
 Not only is this unfair for researchers but prevents plenty of valuable knowledge being shared in research ecosystems and society more generally.
 Open Access was a good start to helping making research accessible, but there is still a lot of potential to improve on it, and in a way that is sustainable for the research ecosystem—not the publishing giants (who, arguably, do not deserve as much money as they get).
 Although editing is important, the system can't only work for the editors, which is why we're taking a stand *to put researchers, institutions and citizens first*.

 A lot of useful work goes unpublished (e.g. null results, replication studies, full data sets, mistakes worth learning from, simulation code, and more).
 With no straightforward way to share this knowledge around, this often isn't easily accessible.

-## Perverse prestige system
+## Prestige economy

 The reputation of researchers in the current model is based on an overly reductive indicators of value, with the main culprit: the impact factor.
 The number of reads and citations of articles is [not enough to accurately represent](http://backreaction.blogspot.com/2017/03/academia-is-fucked-up-so-why-isnt.html) the value researchers contribute to the research ecosystem and/or to society.
 As scholarly communications is further digitised, we see an opportunity to make visible the many kinds of contributions people make to the ecosystem and, ideally, compensate them for these efforts.
 We need a [currency](http://www.artbrock.com/blog/designing-social-flows-chapter-6-designing-incentives) system which promotes good science and gets information to the relevant people, not a competitive model based on pumping out paper after paper.

-## Impact vs. quality
+## Impact over quality

 Although the validity of research is a prerequisite for getting an article through peer-review, it is treated as binary — valid or invalid.
 If there's anything I've learned from studying science it's that any claim is constantly being questioned.
 Any model of - or conclusion about - reality is only an assertation of an individual or group at a particular point in time, and rarely something that all parties will forever agree on.
 In the current system, such conclusions 'become truth' due to the decision of a small number of anonymous peer-reviewers, and not by the scholarly community collectively.
 We're not saying that all scholars are experts in every speciality and ought to state their opinion on every article, but that any member of the scholarly community *should be able to indicate* their understanding of an article's validity/quality from their epistemological position, at a particular point in time and always able to be updated.